belingo/belingoGeo/readme.txt

 1. Upload `belingogeo` to the `/wp-content/plugins/` directory.
 2. Activate `Belingo.GeoCity` in your wordpress site if it is not activated already.
-3. Place shortcode [belingogeo_select_city] anywhere on your website page.
+3. Place shortcode [belingogeo_selector] anywhere on your website page.

 == Screenshots ==
 1. Settings Page